SebastianHurubaru/cs229_ai_fight_financial_crime/README.md

 (ii) a vector with a mix of regions and individual countries (aggregating Africa, Antarctica, North America, South America, Asia, other Oceania and Middle-East), and providing detailed countries for Europe, Eastern Europe and Central Asia, and Caribbean.

 4.Snorkel
+  Created four labeling functions and generated the final label for each data point.

 5. The dataset has been split between train  90%, dev 5%, and test 5%.

 6. The following models have been applied on the train and dev datasets.